kaby76/Antlr4Templates/README.md

 # Antlr4Templates

 This package is a third-party set of templates for generating Antlr4 C# programs.
-The template contains a grammar for expressions, code to print out the Antlr parse trees and token stream.
+The template contains a grammar for expressions, and code to print out the Antlr parse tree and token stream.
 You will need to install NET 6.

 ## To install: